Generic Name: spironolactone (spir-ON-oh-LAK-tone)

 - you are allergic to any ingredient in Aldactone

-- you are unable to urinate, have severe kidney problems, or have high blood potassium levels
+- you are unable to urinate, have severe kidney problems, have high blood potassium levels, or Addison disease

 - you are taking another potassium-sparing diuretic (eg, amiloride, triamterene), another aldosterone-blocker (eg, eplerenone), or tacrolimus